5 children, cop among 7 killed in Mastung blast

 He said the blast occurred at around 8:35am near Mastung Civil Hospital.
 “It appears that an IED (improvised explosive device) attached to a motorcycle was detonated near a police mobile,” Bazai noted.

-The injured were being treated at Nawab Ghous Bakhsh Hospital and Mastung District Headquarters Hospital, with six of them being shifted to Quetta for further treatment, he added.
+The injured were being treated at Nawab Ghous Bakhsh Raisani Memorial Hospital and Mastung District Headquarters Hospital, with 11 of them later shifted to the Quetta Trauma Centre (QTC).

+Those shifted to Quetta included a five-year-old girl and a teenage boy, according to a list of patients issued by QTC Managing Director Arbab Kamran.
+Five of them were stated to be in a serious condition.

 The deputy commissioner and assistant commissioner were overseeing the situation at the hospitals, Bazai said.
 He highlighted that the police have cordoned off the area to prevent any further incidents.